SQL ROLLBACK transaction statement rolls back an explicit or implicit transaction to the beginning of the transaction.

 Using ROLLBACK Transaction

-To see the ability of ROLLBACK statement, first we will update a single record in table under the transaction and after that execute the rollback transaction statement in order to roll back the change that is made by update statement within transaction.
+To understand the functionality of the ROLLBACK statement, we will first update a single record in a table within a transaction.
+After executing the update, we will use the ROLLBACK statement to revert the changes made by the update statement within the transaction.

 BEGIN TRAN T SELECT * FROM dbo.EmpJobTitle WHERE EmpId =3; UPDATE dbo.EmpJobTitle SET JobTitle ='Sr. HR Manager' WHERE EmpId =3; SELECT * FROM dbo.EmpJobTitle WHERE EmpId =3; ROLLBACK TRAN T SELECT * FROM dbo.EmpJobTitle WHERE EmpId =3;

-Lets understand the above T-SQL statement that is run under the BEGIN TRAN/TRANSACTION, which is the point at which the data referenced by a connection is logically and physically consistent, and in case when any error occurred, all data modifications made after the BEGIN TRAN can be rolled back to return the data to this state of consistency.
+Let’s understand above the T-SQL statement executed within the BEGIN TRAN/TRANSACTION block.
+This is the point where the data referenced by the connection is both logically and physically consistent.
+If an error occurs, any data modifications made after the BEGIN TRAN can be rolled back, restoring the data to this consistent state.

-After that, the update statement update the value of JobTitle from ‘Hr Manager’ to ‘Sr. HR Manager’ for EmpId =3.
+After that, the update statement updates the JobTitle from ‘Hr Manager’ to ‘Sr. HR Manager’ for EmpId 3.

 Using COMMIT TRANSACTION and ROLLBACK TRANSACTION with TRY..
 CATCH Block